 With the 2016 changes to the IMDMA, the requirements and timelines for filing a divorce have changed as well.
 Previously, couples were required to maintain a two-year continuous separation prior to filing for divorce, unless they were citing one of the fault grounds.
 Under the new family court guidelines, a six-month separation is all that is necessary.
 This allows both parties to avoid what was once a long, drawn out, and contentious process, while enabling them to more quickly move on, recover, and rebuild their lives.
 Once the appropriate documents have been filed and served, and all required information submitted to the court, your divorce could be final in as little as 90 days.

-If you or someone you care about is separated or going through a divorce, contact Sabuco, Beck, Hansen & Massino, P.C. today.
+If you or someone you care about is separated or going through a divorce, contact Sabuco Beck, P.C. today.
 Our experienced Will County family law attorneys provide caring, professional legal representation to guide you through every step of the process, while always ensuring your rights and best interests are protected.

-See the difference family makes at Sabuco, Beck,
+See the difference family makes at Sabuco Beck, P.C.

 Guiding You Towards A Brighter Future.
 Learn More About Our Attorneys Below